open-learning-exchange/open-learning-exchange.github.io/pages/professionals/pr-faq-volunteers.md

 ### Q2: What skill sets do we need?

-OLE works with a range of software tools and languages including Git, GitHub, Gitter, Markdown, Vagrant, VirtualBox, Command Line/Terminal, Command Line/Terminal Scripts, Vim, CouchDB, HTML5, Javascript, Angular, Bootstrap, Node.js, Android App Development, Docker, Linux, Linux/Raspbian, and non-SQL databases such as Apache CouchDB.
+OLE works with a range of software tools and languages including Git, GitHub, Discord, Markdown, Vagrant, VirtualBox, Command Line/Terminal, Command Line/Terminal Scripts, Vim, CouchDB, HTML5, Javascript, Angular, Bootstrap, Node.js, Android App Development, Docker, Linux, Linux/Raspbian, and non-SQL databases such as Apache CouchDB.

 ### Q3: What will I be working on as a volunteer coder?